christolandry/Training-Plan-Generator/README.md

 **A fullstack web app to automatically generate individually tailor training plans for runners**

 **Problem:**
 Training plans for runners take a while to create when you're doing it by hand and thus cost more.
-If I can automate the process custom training plans can become availble to a wider audicen due to the lower cost.
+If I can automate the process custom training plans can become available to a wider audience due to the lower cost.

 **Solution:**
-Create a wesbite that allows people to register and create custom training plans for themselves based on a number of inputs including: start date, most miles in a week, longest long run, and average run pace.
-Since users are registerd they may sign back in at any time to view their training plan.
+Create a website that allows people to register and create custom training plans for themselves based on a number of inputs including: start date, most miles in a week, longest long run, and average run pace.
+Since users are registered they may sign back in at any time to view their training plan.

 **Link to project:** https://vercel.com/christolandry/ascent-running-training-plan-generator
 ![alt tag](trainingPlanGenerator.gif)